 Randi is originally from Montreal, but has lived in Ottawa (with a brief sojourn in Toronto in the early 80’s) since the age of eleven, and considers Ottawa to be her hometown.
 Randi previously worked as a social service worker with Community and Social Services in Toronto, and then became the original owner of Saint Cinnamon Ottawa, until she sold her business to raise her three sons.

 Randi’s three sons and husband are all alumni of Hillel Academy.
 Randi played a very active role in the school over the 15 years her children attended Hillel Academy.
 Her involvement included instituting the school Challah program, participating on the PTA, organizing the Bar/Bat Mitzvah Bond program for six years, helping with various lunch programs and spending countless hours assisting teachers in the classroom.

-In addition to her many volunteer activities with Hillel Academy, Randi previously sat on the Board of Directors of the Christie Lake Cottage Association, was Chair of Arts Alive Ottawa, Chair of Mitzvah Day, Co-Chair of the 2012 Federation Annual Campaign, and has held various volunteer positions with Congregation Beth Shalom and Camp B’nai Brith of Ottawa.
-Currently, Randi also sits on the board of directors of the Jewish National Fund Ottawa.
+In addition to her many volunteer activities with Hillel Academy, Randi previously sat on the Board of Directors of the Christie Lake Cottage Association, was Chair of Arts Alive Ottawa, Chair of Mitzvah Day, Co-Chair of the 2012 Federation Annual Campaign kick off, and has held various volunteer positions with Congregation Beth Shalom and Camp B’nai Brith of Ottawa.